Keeme History, Family Crest & Coats of Arms

 Early Origins of the Keeme family

 The surname Keeme was first found in Lincolnshire where they held a family seat as Lords of the Manor of Kestevan.
 At the time of the taking of the Domesday Book census in 1086 initiated by Duke William of Normandy after his conquest of England in 1066, the holdings are not shown but later, within the next century, it was recorded as the Honour of Kymes.
 "This parish, which is situated on that part of the Sleaford navigation called Kyme Eau, derived its name from the Kyme family, who were barons by tenure and writ in the reign of Stephen, and had a seat here, mentioned by Leland as a 'goodly house and park,' of which only the tower now remains."
 Sir William, the founder of the family, also founded the Priory of Bolinton about 1135.
 "The Kymes assumed the surname from a fair lordship, the principal place of their residence in Kesteven. " Sir Philip de Kyme was the first officially recorded, succeeded by his son Sir William de Kyme.
 Sir Philip was Baron Kyme, Lord of the Manor, and was summoned to Parliament in 1295-1313 to represent Lincolnshire.
 Sir William was summoned to Parliament in 1323-1336.

 Early History of the Keeme family

-Another 261 words (19 lines of text) covering the years 1100, 1160 and 1530 are included under the topic Early Keeme History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keeme research.
+Another 131 words (9 lines of text) covering the years 1100, 1160, 1530 and 1463 are included under the topic Early Keeme History in all our PDF Extended History products and printed products wherever possible.